JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Correctness

 * The high-level goal is to have software that is "correct"
-* But there are vastly different degrees of precision on what to call "correct"
+* There are many levels of interpretation for "correct"
-   - Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users
+   - Informal spec.: we had some vague idea of what the code should do, wrote it, iteratively addressed feedback of users until bug reports shrunk to very low levels.
-   - Semi-formal spec.: Sat down with stakeholds, wrote out a specification document in English with a few pictures/formulas
+   - Semi-formal spec.: Sat down with stakeholders, wrote out a specification document in English with a few pictures/formulas, added some tests to code which affirmed aspects of this spec.
    - Rigorous spec.: Have an unambiguous mathematical notion of what correct behavior should be, write it out as the formal specification, make sure code meets it.
-* In practice all of these modes can be fruitful depending on the project.
+* In practice all of these modes can be fruitful depending on the project and how mission-critical it is.

 ### Forms of specification

+Specifications can range from informal to completely rigorous and unambiguous

 * Requirements and Design documents: high-level informal descriptions of what the app should do
-  - This is the classic form of specification in software engineering; far from code
+  - This is the classic form of specification in software engineering; includes description/pictures/etc but far from code
 * Types, e.g. writing an `.mli` file before implementing the code
-  - Gives a very rigorous, compiler-checked skeleton for the code
+  - Gives a very rigorous, compiler-checked skeleton for the code; we are doing this for you on the assignments
   - Much more precise than the previous in terms of code/spec relationship, but limited expressiveness
 * Tests
   - A test suite constitutes a specification on a finite window of behavior - can't run all infinite cases